-Note: Some links in this post contain affiliate links, which means I may receive a commission if you make a purchase.
-That’s actually one of the ways you make money blogging!
-Thanks for supporting my blogging adventures!
+Note: Some links in this post are affiliate links, which means I receive a commission if you make a purchase.
+Affiliate relationships include, but are not limited to, Bluehost, Amazon Associates, and StudioPress.

 When you first start researching how to start a mom blog, it can get overwhelming.
 People are throwing terms you can’t understand out there in these super-lengthy tutorials that are way over your head.